RoiShukrun1/Tech-Tube/README.md

 # Working process:

-- First we analized the assignments requirments and split the work between us (including documents in the jira)
+- First, we analyzed the assignment requirements and divided the work among team members, documenting everything in Jira.
-- We had weekly meetings on sundays, and dailys every
+- We held weekly meetings on Sundays and occasional daily stand-ups.
+- Additionally, we added our personal touch to the project, such as designing the logo and naming the app.
+- Whenever we encountered bugs or difficult features, we collaborated to find solutions together.
+- Throughout the process, we learned a lot about both platforms and strengthened our coding skills.
+- We are very pleased with the final result and hope you enjoy it as much as we do.

 # Acknowledgements
 We would like to thank our course instructors and fellow students for their support and feedback throughout this project.
 Special thanks to the open-source community for providing valuable resources and libraries that made this project possible.